zanejahhesti/space-templates/python-app/README.md

 # Python App On Space
-This is a template for python app on space.
-This template is a simple python app with FastAPI.
+This is a template to run Python App on Space.
+This template uses [FastAPI](https://fastapi.tiangolo.com/) as the web framework.
+You can use any other web framework like [Flask](https://flask.palletsprojects.com/en/2.0.x/).

 ## Getting Started
 To run it on Space, you need to have a Space account.
 If you don't have one, you can create one for free [here](https://deta.space/signup).
 Then install the Space CLI and link your Space account to the CLI.
 You can find the instructions to do that [here](https://deta.space/docs/en/basics/cli).
 Run command `space new` in the root of your project to create a new app on Space.
 This will create a `.space` folder in your project.
 You can then run `space push` to push your app to Space with the following file structure.